klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

                       the filename is '-' dump to the console, if it is an empty string, rewrite the config file that was read before (see option --config).
+--update-config FILE  Update options taken from the configuration file with
+                      options taken from another file which must be a JSON file.
+Options from FILE overwrite options taken from the configuration file.
+Options in FILE that are unknown to the program are ignored.
 --db DB               Define the name of the DB file.
 This option value is
                       stored in the configuration file.
 --savedb              Resave db if it was modified.
 This option has only a